Steamarino/spotify-adblocker/README.md

  2. Run `npm install` to download all the required dependencies
  3. Open Spotify `Settings` page, scroll all the way down and click `Show Advanced Settings`, set the proxy type to HTTP, the host to `127.0.0.1` and the port to `8081`, finally, click `Update Proxy`
  4. Execute `start.bat` (or run `npm start`) to initiate the application
- 5. Install the CA certificate under `certs/certs/ca.crt` on "Trusted Root Certification Authorities" (more information [here](https://github.com/fuwwy/spotify-adblock-windows/wiki/Installing-the-root-CA))
+ 5. Install the CA certificate under `certs/certs/ca.crt` on "Trusted Root Certification Authorities" (more information in the [CA docs](./docs/CA.md))
  6. Enjoy listening without distractions.